Navigation

 • A temperature is your body’s way of fighting off an infection.
 A normal temperature is around 36.4 degrees.
 A high temperature is anything over 38 degrees.
 Keep your child well hydrated and offer paracetamol (Calpol) if they need it.

 • Get medical advice if your baby (under three months old) has a temperature above 38 degrees, or over 39 degrees in a child between three and six months.
-For older children, seek advice if their temperature isn’t settling, or they’re also drowsy, confused or have fast or laboured breathing.
+For older children, seek advice if their temperature isn’t settling, or they’re also drowsy, confused, are breathing fast or have difficulty breathing.

 Viral rashes